FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    file created by the above call to , edited as required for a successful run (shown in green).
 Note that the one edit you *must* make is to include the name of the produced by the previous step.
-   Since many DeVeny users work blueward of :math:`\sim9000`\ Å and will use the algorithm for their sensitivity functions, you will also likely need to set the parameter to in the parameter block of the file.
+   Since many DeVeny users work blueward of :math:`\sim9000`\ Åand will use the algorithm for their sensitivity functions, you will also likely need to set the parameter to in the parameter block of the file.